Conengmo/battle_map_tv/README.md

 - Works natively on Linux, macOS and Windows.
 - Doesn't use a browser.
-- Works offline, no subscription or anything, fully open source.
+- Works offline, no subscription or anything, free and open source.
 - Two windows:
   - one on the TV with your map and grid on it
   - one on your GM laptop with controls